dbgoytia/sysops-training/README.md

 you've come to the right place.
 I firmly believe that the only way to master somethign is to do it continuously, and continously question what you're learning.

+Leave a star if you find this repo good so others can upskill!

 ## How to use this hands-on labs

 Go to the appropiate directory location (cd into it), and and start the commands listed in each section.